Skip to content

 Ensuring that your sales team meets short and long-term company goals requires keeping an eye on and adjusting sales quotas.

-For example, if you run a small business with a limited budget, one of the most effective ideas is to make good use of CRM software for small businesses: keep track of all customer data, analyse it wisely and adjust sales quotes to match your customers’ needs.
+If you run a small business with a limited budget, one of the most effective ideas is to make good use of CRM software for small businesses.
+Keep track of your customer data, analyse it wisely and adjust sales quotes to match your customers’ needs.

 Here’s a guide to help you track and change quotas effectively: